jordiqui/SirioC/README.md

 * Instrument automated tuning for the new pruning margins and reduction tables so the enhanced move-count pruning, singular extensions, and beta/ProbCut thresholds stay balanced across hardware and time controls.
+* Add aspiration windows and a verification re-search path to stabilize root move ordering while keeping fail-high/fail-low overhead low.
+* Implement improved time management with soft/hard move time budgets and search extension throttling to convert search strength into practical play.
+* Introduce multi-cut and enhanced futility pruning experiments gated behind testing flags so risky selectivity can be evaluated safely.
+* Expand the regression/bench suite with mixed tactical and quiet positions so new heuristics can be sanity-checked automatically.

 ## Bench command